leanderseige/eurorackdiy/README.md

 # Eurorack DIY

 After building a few experimental synthesizers myself, I'm now starting to build and use modular synthesizers.
 In this repo I document how building my own DIY Eurorack is evolving and share some files that might help others.
+Latest addition: my DIY power supply, see [PSU.md](PSU.md)

 **This is only a documentation, not a tutorial.
 Feel free to be inspired, but think for yourself!
 I may have made mistakes at any point.
 The risk of rebuilding my designs or using my files is entirely yours.**